dimitri-nicolo/calico/master/usage/federation/index.md

 ## Viewing the discovered remote endpoints

-The `calicoq` command line tool will display the endpoints from remote clusters provided that the files specified in the Remote Cluster Configuration resources are also accessible to calicoq, using the same file path).
+The `calicoq` command line tool will display the endpoints from remote clusters provided that the files specified in the Remote Cluster Configuration resources are also accessible to calicoq, using the same file path.
 Running calicoq as a Pod on the local cluster is the simplest way to ensure it has access to the correct configuration.

 At this time, neither CNX manager nor `calicoctl` can be used to view endpoints from remote clusters.